liufly/liufly.github.io/_pages/cv.md

 * Research Assistant (Casual) at The University of Melbourne (Victoria, Australia), Sept, 2014–Dec, 2014:

 * Software Engineer at Hitachi Government & Public Corporation System Engineering, Ltd. (Tokyo, Japan), Oct, 2008–June, 2012:
-  * Participated (as a core developer) in the development of the GOOD-DESIGN-AWARD-winning and KIDS-DESIGN-AWARD-winning web application named ZoomSight (No.1 in market share)
+  * Participated (as a core developer) in the development of the GOOD-DESIGN-AWARD-winning and KIDS-DESIGN-AWARD-winning web application named ZoomSight (No.1 in market share), a Japanese NLP web application for the vision impaired, capable of adding phonetic scripts to and reading the contents of HTML pages

 * Software Engineer (Intern) at Hitachi Beijing Tech Information Systems Co., Ltd. (Beijing, China), Feb, 2008–Aug, 2008: